SIMBAChain/truffle/README.md

 ## Project Settings

 In order to let the plugin know where your SIMBA Enterprise Platform is, create a `simba.json` file at the root of your project.
-Add the URL to the file in this form:
+Add the URL to the file in this form (See [here](https://github.com/SIMBAChain/truffle/blob/main/docs/AzureAD.md) if you use Azure AD):

 ```json
 {